Do I Need to Worry About Eating ‘Complete’ Proteins?

 “Including a wide variety of plant foods such as legumes, lentils, nuts, seeds and whole grains on a daily basis will allow for you to get the complete protein you need,” Stockle says.
 These foods also provide additional benefits in the form of vitamins and minerals.

-A general rule to follow is to eat somewhere between 0.36 and 0.90 grams of protein per pound of your body weight each day, depending on your activity level and general health, Stockle says.
+A general recommendation for healthy adults is to eat at least 0.36 grams of protein per pound of your body weight each day — but you may need more depending on your activity level and general health, Stockle says.

 For example, a 140-pound woman who’s running 20 miles a week and lifting weights three days a week probably needs more protein than someone of the same weight who gets their exercise from walking four days a week.